Mysterken/TileBasedRPG/README.md

 # Introduction

 This is my project of a tile based rpg written in python.
+Launch **Game2.py** to play the game.

 ### Library used: